kata-ai/kata-cli/README.md

 ```
 This is the preferred method to install Kata-CLI, as it will always install the most recent stable release.

-# Upgrading to 2.0
+# Upgrading to 2.1
-We upgraded Kata-CLI version into 2.0 along with our Platform to 3.0.
-There are a number of small backwards incompatible changes with version 2.0.
+We upgraded Kata-CLI version into 2.1 along with our Platform to 3.0.
+There are a number of small backwards incompatible changes with version 2.1.
 See the full descriptions [here](CHANGELOG.md). *Make sure to update Kata-CLI to our latest stable version before doing some fun with your Bot*.

+> Starting from Kata CLI v2.1.0, we added analytics to Kata CLI that will collect usage data every time you typed a command.
+To learn about what we collect and how we use it, visit https://privacy.kata.ai/kata-cli-analytics

 ```shell
 // check kata-cli current version